 - Unsweetened coconut–most coconut cream pie recipes call for sweetened coconut, but I find it to be too sweet and love using unsweetened in my pie.

 THE STEPS FOR MAKING GLUTEN FREE COCONUT CREAM PIE

 There are a few steps to making this coconut cream pie obviously, since it’s three layers, but they’re very easy:

 - Blind bake the pie crust — if you’ve never blind baked a pie crust, it’s very simple to do.
-See my gluten free pie crust recipe for the how to.
+See my gluten free pie crust recipe for the how-to.

-- Pour all but one cup of the still warm pastry cream into the bottom of the pie crust and smooth top with offset spatula.
+- Pour all but one cup of the still warm pastry cream into the bottom of the pie crust and smooth the top with an offset spatula.
 Cover with plastic wrap right on the surface of the pastry cream in the pie, as well as the remaining pastry cream in the bowl.
 Chill both for one hour.